 If you're looking for resources on how to conduct DIY crack repair or how to repair potholes, then look no further.
 Check out our brief guide on DIY parking lot crack repair, as well as our easy-to-follow pothole repair guide.

-If you're also planning to repair potholes this year (yes, even in the middle of winter), then we recommend that you use the RY2X2 Infrared Asphalt Heater.
-Watch the machine in action below.
+If you're also planning to repair potholes this year (yes, even in the middle of winter), then we recommend that you use the Mini Infrared Asphalt Heater.
+Check this out to learn more about this groundbreaking machine.

 2. Refresh your parking lot lines and signs